About 13,000 workers go on strike seeking better wages and benefits from Detroit’s three automakers

 Instead, the UAW targeted a handful of factories to prod company negotiators to raise their offers, which were far lower than union demands of 36% wage increases over four years.
 GM and Ford offered 20% and Stellantis, formerly Fiat Chrysler, offered 17.5%.

-Outside the Ford plant in suburban Detroit, worker Britney Johnson, 35, who has worked for the company about 3 1/2 years and has let to reach top union wages, said she’d like higher pay, the return of pensions and cost of living increases.
+Outside the Ford plant in suburban Detroit, worker Britney Johnson, 35, who has worked for the company about 3 1/2 years and has yet to reach top union wages, said she’d like higher pay, the return of pensions, and cost of living increases.
 “I like the job.
 It’s just that we deserve more,” she said.

 Among about 400 workers on the picket line in Michigan was Adelisa LeBron, 37, who works on the engine line.
 She’s been there three years and makes $24 per hour as a lower-tier employee, she said.